AndreLuizRibeiro/Portifolio/README.md

 > Descrever aqui um resumo do projeto.

 ### Requisitos do Projeto
->Descrever aqui os requisitos exxigidos para a conclusão do projeto.
+> Descrever aqui os requisitos exigidos para a conclusão do projeto.

 ### Solução
 > Descrever aqui as soluções propostas no projeto.